Porous CrO$_2$: a ferromagnetic half-metallic member in sparse hollandite oxide family: Electronic Structure

 \section{Electronic Structure}

 { } The electronic structure and magnetic behaviour of \CrO~ has always been a curious case.
 While it is more likely for an TMO to be found in anti-ferromagnetic character, \CrO~ is found to be ferromagnetic in its ground state.
-For anti-ferro spin configuration we have taken three different arrangements as depicted in Fig.\ref{fig_AFMconfig}(a-c).
+For anti-ferro spin configuration we have taken three different arrangements as depicted in Fig.\ref{fig_AFMconfig}(a$-$c).
 The EOS plot confirms the ferromagnetic ground state of h$-$\CrO.
-The AFM$-1$ state is $30~meV/$atom higher in energy that the FM configuration.
-The AFM$-1$ and AFM$-2$ states are very close in energy and for ambient pressure it is showing a crossover.
-However, the ferromagnetic ground state remains stable for ambient pressure which indicates robustness of magnetic response. h$-$ MnO$_2$ which have the similar structure is found to be in anti-ferro ground state with the spin distribution as in Fig.\ref{fig_AFMconfig}(c) \cite{paul2023,cockayne2012}.
-Interestingly, for h$-$\CrO~ this AFM$-3$ configuration possesses highest energy.
+The AFM$-1$ state is $30~meV/$atom higher in energy than the FM configuration.
+The AFM$-1$ and AFM$-2$ states are very close in energy, and for a range of external pressure it is showing a crossover.
+However, the ferromagnetic ground state remains stable under pressure, which indicates robustness of magnetic response.

+{ } Furthermore, the h$-$\CrO~ structure has been optimised using a variation of Hubbard term.
+Throughout the range of $U-J=0$ to $U-J=7$ the FM configuration remains the ground state as depicted in Fig.\ref{fig-E-U}.
+The energy variation with $U-J$ is non-linear with low eccentricity.
+For FM configuration this curvature is highest.

+{ }On the other hand, h$-$MnO$_2$ which has similar structure is found to be in AFM$-3$ ground state with the spin distribution as in Fig.\ref{fig_AFMconfig}(c) \cite{paul2023,cockayne2012}.
+Interestingly, for h$-$\CrO~ this AFM$-3$ configuration possesses the highest energy.

 { } The h$-$\CrO~ is a ferromagnetic material where the nature of bands for up and down spins are quite different.
 The metallic nature of one spin (up) is contradicted by the semiconductor nature for the other spin (down) channel making the h-\CrO~ a half-metal.
 The electronic band dispersion and the density of states (DOS) near the Fermi level (E$_F$) is depicted in Fig.\ref{fig-band-DOS}.
 The majority spin bands crosses E$_F$, while, the down spin channel shows a gap.
 The half-metallic bandgap is found to be $2.9~ eV$.
 There is no state over $-0.85~eV$ and below $2.07~eV$ relative to E$_F$ in minority spin channel.
 The half-metallic gap is indirect on the Z$_0-$M line of irreducible Brillouin Zone (BZ) edge (see, Fig.\ref{fig-phonons}).
-For majority spin channel, in conduction band, first four bands are separated from the other conduction.
-The pseudo-gap is of $0.88~eV$ from $1.56~eV$ at $\Gamma$ to $2.38~eV$ at M w.r.t.
+For majority spin channel, in conduction band, first four bands are separated from the others by $0.82~eV$ from $1.56~eV$ at $\Gamma$ to $2.38~eV$ at M w.r.t.
 E$_F$.
 An interesting feature is that the eigenvalues for all the bands at Z are equal with those at Z$_0$, so, the diagonally opposite points of upper surface of the irreducible BZ are equivalent.